MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 [NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|Selector with ordering applied.

 ## <a name="withcondition~string-condition~"></a>withCondition(string condition)
-Returns a selector that limits the negative keyword lists it returns to those that match the filter criteria.
+Returns a selector that limits the negative keyword lists to those that match the filter criteria.

 Specify the condition parameter in the form, "columnName operator value" where: